Maximum Potential, Nirvana & big fat rectums

-Maximum Potential was a thing we briefly ran promoting live music by teaming up with our friend Barbara (a different Barbara to the one who came with us to Edinburgh).
+Maximum Potential was a company we set up as our first real dabble into the world of live music, in the early 90s.
+We teamed up with our friend Barbara (a different Barbara to the one who came with us to Edinburgh) & we went at it...

 Gulp…!
-As you can imagine it was total sold out madness & we had never seen anything like that before, or since.
+As you can imagine it was total sold out madness & we've never, ever, seen anything even vaguely as 'off the hook' as that show before, or since.
+The only words that properly describe that day, night, show & crowd, the whole lot of it, was - Utter mayhem.

-The Mayfair’s door staff totally exploited the situation, collecting in all the tickets & then reselling them in the pub over the road.
+The Mayfair’s door staff totally exploited the situation, collecting in all the tickets from customers at the door & then reselling them in the pub over the road.

 It was the biggest scam we had ever faced & we were busy inside the venue with the band, totally unaware it was happening & powerless to stop it until they had made a killing – of thousands…